simoninireland/epydemic/doc/implementation/dynamics.rst

 discrete-time simulation.
 In most cases continuous time (stochastic) dynamics is the correct choice, but we explain below in detail how they differ.
-You should also read about :ref:`_implementation-event-interactions` to understand the details of how different choices of dynamics can sometimes affect the results of simulations.
+You should also read about :ref:`implementation-event-orderings` to understand the details of how different choices of dynamics can sometimes affect the results of simulations.